nerdschoolbergen/build-and-deploy/exercise-2/README.md

       - `- run: npm ci` - install dependencies
       - `run: npm run build` - build app

-:pencil2: Commit all changes and push them to git.
+:pencil2: Commit all changes and push them to GitHub.
 The new workflow will now trigger.

 :pencil2: Open the GitHub Actions workflow overview and click on the new `Build` workflow on the left side.
 Click on the workflow run on the right side to see more details.